preritpathak/preritpathak/README.md

 - ❓ If you want to talk about Vulnerability Research, Threat Modeling or any emerging technology, I'm your guy

-- ⚡ Fun fact: I am a trained western vocalist and can play 2 instruments 🎵
+- ⚡ Fun fact: I am a trained vocalist and can play 2 instruments 🎵

 <br/>